 - 1. Explain their roles and responsibilities within the Emergency Medical Services Systems and the overall Community Health. - 2.
 Discuss with understanding the integrate pathophysiological principles and assessment findings to formulate a field impression and implement the treatment plan for the trauma, medical, neonatal, pediatric, geriatric, diverse, and chronically ill patients and patients with common complaints. - 3.
-Proficiently assess and manage patients in the clinical area and in the field environment based on age, complaint, and pathophysiology. - 4.
-Integrate the complete specified set of skills while in the lab, clinical, and capstone field internship proficiently into the pre-hospital setting. - 5.
+Proficiently assess and manage patients in the clinical area and in the field environment based on age, complaint, and pathophysiology. - Integrate the complete specified set of skills while in the lab, clinical, and capstone field internship proficiently into the pre-hospital setting. - 5.
 Display the personal behaviors consistent with the professionalism and moral standards associated with a pre-hospital provider. - 6.
 Exhibit the traits of a pre-hospital provider that values and understands the diversity and cultures within their community.

-Name: Date: Student ID# Advisor: COURSE CODE COURSE NAME Emergency Medical Technician Content (9 credit hours) CREDIT HOURS HOURS COMPLETED EMT 1014 Emergency Medical Technician I (must earn a "C" or better) 4 EMT 1015 Emergency Medical Technician II (must earn a "C" or better) 5
+Name: Date: Advisor: Student ID# # E CODE ency Medic COURSE NAME al Technician Content (9 credit hours) CREDIT HOURS HOURS COMPLETED EMT 1014 Emergency Medical Technician I (must earn a "C" or better) 4 EMT 1015 Emergency Medical Technician II (must earn a "C" or better) 5